graphics80/WAN_LAN_WLAN_Performance_Monitor/README.md

    ```

 ### One-shot start script
 - Use `./scripts/start.sh` to launch Docker (InfluxDB + Grafana), wait briefly for Influx health, and then start the monitor (prefers `.venv/bin/python` if present).
 This script is used by the autostart service below.
-Thin wrappers remain at `./start.sh` and `./restart.sh` for backward compatibility.
 - `./scripts/start.sh` also resets the Grafana admin password each time to the value in `.env` (`GRAFANA_PASSWORD`), so updates take effect even with a persistent data volume.
 - Use `./scripts/restart.sh` to stop the systemd service (or the monitor process if systemd is unavailable), bring the Docker stack down, and start everything again so `.env` changes are applied.